Status of Reverse Payment Cases against Pharmaceutical Companies

 Under the settlement agreements, Solvay agreed to pay $12 million in total to Paddock, $60 million in total to Par, and an estimated $19 million to $30 million annually, for nine years, to Actavis.
 Id. at 145.
 Actavis, the first to file a Paragraph IV certification for generic AndroGel, agreed not to launch its generic until 65 months before the expiry of Solvay’s asserted patent (unless someone else marketed a generic sooner).
 Id.
 Actavis also agreed to promote AndroGel to urologists.
 Id.

-The Court did not limit its holding to claims bought under section 5 of the FTC Act, and courts have consistently applied the holding to claims brought under section 1 or 2 of the Sherman Act.
+The Court did not limit its holding to claims brought under Section 5 of the FTC Act, and courts have consistently applied the holding to claims brought under Section 1 or 2 of the Sherman Act.
 In re Cipro Cases I & II, 348 P.3d 845, 858–59 (Cal.
 2015).

 570 U.S. at 145.

 In re Androgel Antitrust Litig., 687 F. Supp.
 2d 1371 (N.D.
 Ga.
 2010).